neurallayer/roboquant-interactive/README.md

 ## License
-These notebooks are made available under the Apache 2.0 license.
+These samples are made available under the Apache 2.0 license.
 You can read more about the Apache 2.0 license on this page: https://www.apache.org/licenses/LICENSE-2.0.html

 ## Disclaimer
 Absolutely no warranty is implied with this product.
 Use at your own risk.
 I provide no guarantee that it will be profitable, or that it won't lose all your money very quickly or doesn't contain bugs.
 All financial trading offers the possibility of loss.
 Leveraged trading, may result in you losing all your money, and still owing more.
 Backtested results are no guarantee of future performance.
 I can take no responsibility for any losses caused by live trading using roboquant.
 Use at your own risk.
 I am not registered or authorised by any financial regulator.